kappter/filecompare/README.markdown

 # File Duplication Detector Web Application

 ## Overview
 This web application is designed to assist teachers in detecting potential file upload abuse by analyzing and comparing the metadata of two student-submitted files to estimate the likelihood that one is a duplicate of the other.
-The application reports a percentage chance of duplication based on metadata similarities, helping identify cases where a student may have submitted a copied or slightly modified file as their own.
+The application reports a percentage chance of duplication based on metadata similarities, including last modified date as a proxy for creation date, helping identify cases where a student may have submitted a copied or slightly modified file as their own.
 Built using HTML, CSS, and JavaScript, it operates entirely client-side in the browser for simplicity and privacy.

 ## Goal
 As a teacher, I need to identify when students submit files that may be duplicates of another student's work, often with minor modifications like renaming.
-This application allows me to upload two files, analyze their metadata (excluding creation date due to client-side limitations), and receive a percentage likelihood of duplication.
-The tool focuses on metadata attributes like file name, size, type, content hash, and EXIF data (for images) to flag potential academic misconduct.
+This application allows me to upload two files, analyze their metadata—including last modified date, file name, size, type, content hash, and EXIF data (for images)—and receive a percentage likelihood of duplication.
+The tool focuses on metadata attributes to flag potential academic misconduct, with special attention to last modified date as an indicator of possible copying.

 ## Analysis Approach
 The application uses a client-side approach to extract metadata, compute a content hash, and calculate a duplication probability using a weighted scoring system.
 The analysis process includes: